 What is good documentation?

-The primary purpose of documentation, whether online or printed, is to help users to do their work as efficiently as possible.
+The primary function of documentation, whether online documentation or printed, is to help users to do their work quickly and correctly.
 This includes:

 - Overcoming problems